-Regional productivity and prosperity underpin national productivity and prosperity.
-Many parts of the UK appear to be consistently weak on both dimensions and fail to capture many of the benefits of technological change and globalisation that other parts of the country capture.
-The result is something of an apparent partitioning or decoupling of different parts of the country.
-The extent to which this partitioning takes place also appears to be greater in the UK than in many of our competitor countries, but it is still unclear which aspects of these processes are specific to the UK or reflect international trends.
-Crucially, this partitioning also acts as a major drag on overall UK productivity, because productivity gains in some regions appear not to transmit to other regions, thereby limiting overall national performance.
+Regional productivity and prosperity underpin national performance.
+Many parts of the UK appear weak on both dimensions, and fail to benefit from technological change and globalisation.
+The result is of an apparent partitioning of the country.
+The extent to which this partitioning takes place also appears to be greater in the UK than in many competitor countries, but it is still unclear which aspects of these processes are specific to the UK, and which reflect international trends.
+Crucially, this partitioning acts as a major drag on overall UK productivity, because productivity gains in some regions appear not to transmit to other regions, thereby limiting overall national performance.
 This project has uncovered different aspects of the UK’s interregional divides, using a variety of methodologies.

 One strand of our research examined the long-run adjustment to adverse shocks, looking for evidence that certain places do get ‘left behind’ due to adverse economic shocks.
 Many places in the UK have experienced severe negative employment shocks in the last 50 years, arising largely from changes in trade, technology, and mining activity.
 Our research found that the shocks experienced many decades ago still account today for many of the prosperity and performance features of these same places.
 The final paper entitled “The Persistent Consequences of Adverse Shocks: How the 1970s Shaped UK Regional Inequality” will be published in 2021 in the Oxford Review of Economic Policy.